 WOW!
 Sounds like a recipe for chicken-flavored cardboard!
 I will talk more about BHA in a future article here at lovemydogblog.com, but for now just know it’s a dangerous carcinogen banned throughout the globe, especially in Europe.
 Starch has no nutritional value for dogs, it just serves as a cheap filler.
 You may as well just feed your dog paper.
 Oops, you are: that’s what POWDERED CELLULOSE is!
-It is true that these are hypoallergenic, but so are cyanide and aluminum, and we don’t feed those to our dogs!
+These are indeed hypoallergenic, but so are cyanide and aluminum, and we don’t feed those to our dogs!

 Dropping the facetiousness and just analyzing prescription foods for what they are, I must attend to the fact that these special foods carry no prescription medications in their composition.
 The necessity for the “prescription” is merely a tool to market to the veterinary industry.

-One of the most important elements in a dog’s diet (and one that lacks terribly in kibble) are probiotics.
+One of the most important elements in a dog’s diet (and one that lacks terribly in kibble) is probiotics.
 Not just any probiotics will do!
 I usually prescribe a high CFU count (10 billion or greater), with at least six strains.
-There are many immune boosting supplements available (check ThePawDepot.com in the allergy symptom section for some recommendations).
+There are many immune-boosting supplements available.

-Rashes caused by allergies can be treated topically with products such as VetAid and Dr. Roses Remedies (both can be found at ThePawDepot.com), and the pet parent should add a fish-free, vegan Omega 3 Oil to help with skin dryness typical to symptomatic dogs.
+Rashes caused by allergies can be treated topically with products such as VetAid and Dr. Roses Remedies, and the pet parent should add a fish-free, vegan Omega 3 Oil to help with skin dryness typical to symptomatic dogs.

 Severe allergies may lead to yeast infections.
 Come back soon to lovemydogblog.com to read about yeast infections and more allergy and immunity treatments.